IAEA Collection of Basic Principle Simulators for Education

-The International Atomic Energy Agency (IAEA) has established a programme in nuclear reactor simulation computer programs to assist Member States for education.
-The objective is to provide, for a variety of conventional and advanced water-cooled reactor types, insight and practice in their operational characteristics and their response to transients and accident situations.
-To achieve this, the IAEA arranges for the supply or development of simulation programs and training material, sponsors training courses and workshops, and distributes computer programs and documentation.
+The International Atomic Energy Agency (IAEA) has established a programme in nuclear reactor simulation computer programs to assist Member States in educating their nuclear professionals.
+The objective of the programme is to provide insight and understanding in the operational characteristics, reactivity control systems, safety systems, and response to transients and accident situations for a variety of common nuclear power plants.
+To achieve this, the IAEA arranges for the development and distribution of simulation software, and corresponding training materials, sponsors training courses and workshops, and distributes computer programs and documentation.

-Currently the IAEA has simulation programs available for distribution that simulate the behaviour of the following reactor types:
+Currently the IAEA has Nuclear Power Plant simulation software available for distribution that simulate the behaviour of the following reactor types:

 - Advanced PHWR

 These desktop simulator codes provide insight and understanding of the designs as well as a clear understanding of the operational characteristics of the various reactor types.
 The simulators operate on personal computers and are provided for a broad audience of technical and non-technical personnel as an introductory educational tool.
 The preferred audience, however, are faculty members interested in developing nuclear engineering courses with the support of these very effective hands-on educational tools.
 The application of the simulator programs is limited to providing general response characteristics of selected types of power reactor systems and they are not intended to be used for plant-specific purposes such as design, safety evaluation, licensing or operator training.